feldera/feldera/CONTRIBUTING.md

 ### Forking

-We recommend forking the dbsp repository and contributing from a fork.
+We recommend forking the Feldera repository and contributing from a fork.
 This [page](https://docs.github.com/en/get-started/quickstart/fork-a-repo)
 has instructions on how to fork a repository.
-After forking do not forget to add dbsp as a remote repository:
+After forking do not forget to add Feldera as a remote repository:

 ```shell
 git remote add upstream https://github.com/feldera/feldera.git